Updated on June 25, 2021

-Another issue that drives user crazy is "Download Apple Music songs won't play offline".
+Another issue that drives users crazy is "Download Apple Music songs won't play offline".
 You've downloaded some songs from Apple Music, and they play well when the Internet is available.
 But if you turn off Wi-Fi or cellular data, these songs won't play at all.
 Sounds familiar to you?
-If that so, try the potential solutions here.
+If so, try the potential solutions here.

 3 Possible Solutions：